w86763777/pytorch-image-generation-metrics/Readme.md

 ## Notes

-- Out FID implementation is inspired from [pytorch-fid](https://github.com/mseitzer/pytorch-fid)
+- Our FID implementation is inspired from [pytorch-fid](https://github.com/mseitzer/pytorch-fid)

 - The official implementation of Inception Score ignores the bias term of last layer in inception v3, this is the most important detail when reimplement Inception Score.